DataDog/hiring-engineers/answers.md

 }
 ```

-Script used to send a request to the Timeboard API using node.js and axios
+The script I used to send a request to the Timeboard API using node.js and axios

 ```
 <!-- timeboard.js  -->